 Two Presidents signed the Constitution, George Washington and James Madison.

 Only two Presidents, John Adams and George Bush, have had sons who became President.
 Both fathers were one-term Presidents, elected just after serving two terms as Vice-president.
 Both sons had the same first names as their fathers.

-Four Presidents were elected to the Presidency without holding previous elected office (Taylor, Grant, Hoover, and Eisenhower).
+Five Presidents were elected to the Presidency without holding previous elected office (Taylor, Grant, Hoover, Eisenhower, and Trump).